Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Like what?"

-"There was the one where, um, a giant stone man was hanging wheels in a tree...And there was another one where you turned into a giant bird and I rode you… and there was the one where I dreamed I was a famous actress and I got to meet myself, but I had this *really* thick Chinese accent so I couldn’t understand myself…"
+"There was the one where, um, a giant stone man was hanging wheels in a tree...
+And there was another one where you turned into a giant bird and I rode you… and there was the one where I dreamed I was a famous actress and I got to meet myself, but I had this *really* thick Chinese accent so I couldn’t understand myself…"

 Julian chuckled.